elegoff/trade-processor/README.md

 A JSP page is refreshed (every 30 s) to reflect latest database updates It is populated after a global request on the Processed collection (ordered from biggest count to lowest count)

-Plesae note that the page is currently displayed AFTER the 30 sec delay....

 (Further improvements could include some restricting criteria like a date range / results for a given currency pair ...)
 Repartitions data are rendered as png charts (JFreeChart)